serverlesspub/serverless.pub/_posts/2017-10-19-serverless-icecream-database.markdown

 ---
 layout: post
-title:  "Serverless Ice Cream or \"Create your serverless Node.js micro service with a database\""
+title:  "How To Create a Serverless Node.js App with DynamoDB For The First Time"
 date:   2017-10-19 12:00:00 +0200
 categories: serverless lambda dynamodb
 ---

-There are many articles about serverless with lots of selling points, promises that “solve your life” and so on.
+There are many articles on serverless with explained ideas, benefits and so on.
 Serverless is great, but articles sometimes sound more like a TV commercial.

-The developer in you wants to try, start and create a working example.
-It’s like ice cream.
-It’s nice to talk about it, but much better to try it out.
+Sometimes you just want to try and create a working example.

+> Serverless is like ice cream.
+It’s nice to talk about it, but much better to try out.

 ![](/images/serverless-icecream.jpg)

-Of course, you want the details too. *But first, ice cream!*

-The goal is to show how to create a serverless Node.js service that saves data to a database and retrieves everything saved.
+The goal is to show how to create a serverless Node.js app with DynamoDB that stores and retrieves data.
-Since ice creams are already mentioned, this service will be for a fictional ice cream shop.
+Since ice creams are already mentioned, this service will be for an ice cream shop.
+You will save and show ice creams.

-### How to create a serverless Node.js service to save an ice cream to a database and get ice creams saved?

-Let’s see what do you need:
+Let’s first see what do you need:

- - **"serverless host"** — where you’re going to deploy and execute your code and connect to a database.
+ - **a serverless host** — where you’re going to deploy and execute your code and connect to a database.
 We’re going with AWS, as the most mature platform at the moment.
  AWS has a serverless container service called Lambda.
 Because Lambda is just a compute service without “outside access”, we also need an “access point” or a “front door” service — AWS API Gateway.

- - **"development and deployment tool / library"** — helps with code setup and deployment.
+ - **a development and deployment tool / library** — helps with code setup and deployment.
 Because serverless is still new and these tools make your life easier.
 Choosing a library influences the way you build your services.
 We’re going to use Claudia.js - a development and deployment tool with helpful examples and a good community.
 It will deploy your service to your AWS serverless container (Lambda) and create an API Gateway for it.

- - **"service"** — your service that receives a request,  saves an ice cream to a database or shows all ice creams you saved.
+ - **a service** — your service that receives a request,  saves an ice cream to a database or shows all ice creams you saved.

- - **"database"** — a storage to which you connect your service to store ice creams.
+ - **a database** — a storage to which you connect your service to store ice creams.
 We’re going with DynamoDB — AWS noSQL database.

 ![The overview of your service infrastructure](/images/serverless-icecream-overview.png)